aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 A derived url for premium users

 ### Dervied from:
-- generated on the client side basd on itemId
+- generated on the client side based on itemId

 #### PROPOSAL
 If this came from the server it would allow us to easily modify and enhange this service